meilisearch/firestore-meilisearch/PREINSTALL.md

 Use this extension to synchronize documents from a Cloud Firestore collection to a Meilisearch index.
-This allows you to use a full text search in your Cloud Firestore documents.
+This allows you to use full-text search in your Cloud Firestore documents.

 This extension listens to each creation, update, or deletion of your documents to keep them in sync with your Meilisearch index.
 The data in Meilisearch is a mirror of your content in Cloud Firestore.
 You can then run queries on this mirrored dataset.